Fujifilm X-A3 vs Nikon D1

 Studio photographers will appreciate that the Nikon D1 (unlike the X-A3) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the X-A3 and the D1 have been discontinued, but can regularly be found used on eBay.
+Both the X-A3 and the D1 have been discontinued, but can regularly be found used on ebay.
 The D1 was replaced by the Nikon D1X, while the X-A3 was followed by the Fujifilm X-A5.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Nikon websites.
+Further information on the features and operation of the X-A3 and D1 can be found, respectively, in the Fujifilm X-A3 Manual (free pdf) or the online Nikon D1 Manual.

 So how do things add up?
 Which of the two cameras – the Fujifilm X-A3 or the Nikon D1 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.